 Reimbursable health expenses

-- Health insurance premiums
+- Monthly health insurance premiums

-- Prescription and over-the-counter drugs
+- Prescription drugs and over-the-counter medications

-- Eyeglasses and contacts
+- Eyeglasses and contact lenses

-- Dental insurance
+- Dental care

 Reimbursable wellness expenses

 - Gym memberships

 - Wellness apps